Horse64/old-core.horse64.org/docs/Features.md

    you document your public interfaces anyway?),

-3. No advanced detailed typing: as many scripting or scripting-like languags, Horse64 has an intentionally simple typing system.
+3. No advanced detailed typing: as many scripting or scripting-like languages, Horse64 has an intentionally simple typing system.
    If you want to have very detailed exactly matched interfaces, advanced type constraints, and so on, then you should probably use something else,